UNCSRP/PRogramming-for-Environmental-Health-And-Toxicology-PREHEAT-Retreat/3. Data Analysis/Data/README.md

-This is the data for the PREHEAT Retreat analyses.
+Thess are the data for the PREHEAT Retreat analyses.

 There are two files:
   1. Proteomics dataset - Processed_Proteomics_Data